blue-mood/blue-mood-konsole/README.md

-# Blue Mood for Xresources
+# Blue Mood for Konsole

 This is a port of [emacs's Blue Mood theme](https://emacsthemes.com/themes/blue-mood-theme.html) for KDE's terminal emulator, Konsole.